Our environmental responsibility

 There are chemical residues containing organic material in the surface water from the airport which are produced when we de-ice aircraft and use anti-skid treatment on the landing runway.
 These organic compounds use oxygen when they break down.
 Oxygen is therefore added to the water in a natural way using aerators, which ensures that the water has good oxygen content when it leaves the area.
 This is done to avoid any negative impact on these natural waterways, where all living organisms need oxygen.

 My job is really fun and varied.
-Since the environment is an integral part of all of Swedavia’s operations, my colleagues and I handle a lot of different issues.
-Given the cooperation between different departments and their involvement in different processes, I am always learning new things and can find more measures to improve our environmental performance.
+Since the environment is an integral part of all of Swedavia’s operations, my colleagues and I handle a lot of different issues and get to work with different departments.
+It's very informative!

 In my job as environmental manager at Göteborg Landvetter Airport, it is my responsibility to make sure we reduce our own greenhouse gas emissions at the airport.
 Furthermore, we work with other operators – airlines, ground handling companies and other technical experts in the industry – to reduce the overall environmental impact of aviation.
-We are part of an industry that must work together to achieve the climate strategy goals set by the industry, including cutting fossil carbon dioxide emissions in half by 2050.
-Swedavia’s interim goal in this journey has been to be independent of fossil fuels in its own operations by year-end 2020.
+We are part of an industry that must work together to achieve the climate strategy goals set by the industry, including fossil free aviation by 2045.
+Swedavia reached the interim goal to be independent of fossil fuels in its own operations by year-end 2020.
+The next step is that all all airport operations are fossil free by 2025.
+This means that all actors at our airports become independent of fossil fules.

 In concrete terms, this can involve being more efficient when a plane is on the ground, for example, having an electrical connection instead of a diesel generator for aircraft when they are parked.
-It can also involve creating more efficient and shorter flight routes and introducing a speed limit to promote a form of eco-driving for aircraft.
-That in turn generates fewer emissions and uses less fuel.
+It can also involve creating more efficient and shorter flight routes or flying with Sustainable Aviation Fuel (SAF).

-If we want to continue to have economic growth in our part of the world, have the goods and services we want brought here and be able to export the goods and services we can contribute, then as things stand we are dependent on efficient air traffic.
+We want to make it possible for people to meet and for countries to exchange goods and services, then as things stand we are dependent on efficient air traffic.
 This is the sustainability principle we must work by – we have an impact and we must reduce this.
 At the same time, we must contribute so that other values such as employment, income for the tourism industry and business world, and social development can continue to develop.

 In a broader perspective, it is incredibly important that we are part of collective, global air transport.